vituum/vituum/README.md

 ## 📦 Modular structure

+Predefined structure for your project files.
+But you can still change the structure to your own liking via config.

 * **src**
   * **assets** - your static files as `.png`, `.svg`
   * **data** - your `.json` data used in templates